 What if a health worker assigned to a role turns out to be unsuitable?

-Accent Health Recruitment and Beyond Recruitment are working together to determine the most suitable candidates for different roles.
-This includes reference checks, CV checks and general screening questions.
+Beyond Recruitment determines the most suitable candidates for different roles based on the information provided by the health workers.
 If a health worker is not performing in a role, standard employment termination procedures would apply, and the health organisation could then make a new request through the COVID-19 recruitment portal.